fernand0aguilar/how_to_software_engineer/README.md

 The maintenance part involves upgrading the software to the customer's demand (s), either for program failures or simply for improvements that the customer needs.

+It takes 40% up to 80% of the cost of the project.

+Can be:
+* Corrective
+* Evolutive
+* preventive
+* adaptative
+* of support

 ***

+# Final Considerations:

+It's important to emphasize a well aligned process of development.
+Be it by considerating the software as a product or as a service.